mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 **Kernel Virtual Addresses** are not directly mapped to physical memory.
 They are helpful in situations where the kernel needs to allocate large buffers but can't find a continuous block of physical memory.
 Allocation is made using `vmalloc`.

-In the kernel, fixed-size data structures are frequently allocated and released: when small objects are allocated from full pages, **internal fragmentation** becomes a significant concern.
+In the kernel, we can have two problems memory-related:
+- **internal fragmentation**, when small objects are allocated from full pages.
+- external fragmentation, when we need contiguous memory to allocate a big object, but we do not have it so we have to split the object.

-The **buddy allocator** aims to reduce the need for splitting large free memory blocks when smaller requests are made.
+The **buddy allocator** aims to reduce the external fragmentation.
 The buddy algorithm works as follow:
 - It works by dividing memory into blocks of various sizes, which are powers of 2.
 When a request for memory is made, the buddy allocator finds the smallest block that will satisfy the request.
 If a block is larger than needed, it's split into "**buddies**."
 - **Allocation**: the kernel checks the free lists starting from the requested block size up to larger sizes.
 If a free block of the requested size is available, it is allocated immediately.
 Otherwise, a larger free block is split into two equal “buddy” blocks; one half is allocated to satisfy the request, and the other half is returned to the appropriate free list.